bosskairat/epam_ai_train/README.md

-# A repository of practical assignments for the "Generative AI for Software Development" course from EPAMM
+# A repository of practical assignments for the "Generative AI for Software Development" course from EPAM